-- Conduct an assessment of the adequacy of the mitigation measures proposed in the Mitigations Table in light of the new information gathered; and - If the assessment indicates that additional mitigation is required, the development of new or additional mitigations in a manner consistent with the British Columbia Environmental Mitigation Policy (BC EMP), and documentation of how the BC EMP was applied.
+- Assess the adequacy of the mitigation measures proposed in the Mitigations Table in light of the new information gathered; and - If the assessment indicates that additional mitigation is required, develop new or additional mitigation in a manner consistent with the British Columbia Environmental Mitigation Policy (BC EMP), and document how the BC EMP was applied.

-There are no RISC-standard survey methods for finding mineral licks, so searches have been performed from helicopter and following the intuitive wander approach to searching sites to find licks and finding licks by following trails.
+There are no RISC-standard survey methods for finding mineral licks, therefore searches have been performed from helicopter, following the intuitive wander approach, and by following wildlife trails.
 Field surveys for mineral licks and wildlife trails were conducted during summer of 2021 in the mine site and transmission line LSAs during other surveys (habitat suitability mapping, birds, and amphibians) with incidental reporting of features whenever they were observed.
-Methods involved searches for signs of mineral licks, as described in Wildlife Habitat Features Field Guide (Kootenay Boundary Region) (ECCS, 2018).
+Methods involved searches for signs of mineral licks, as described in Wildlife Habitat Features Field Guide (Kootenay Boundary Region) (ECCS 2018).
 No mineral licks were observed in 2021; several wildlife trails were identified around the mine site LSA, and those near openings or access roads had cameras installed in fall 2021 (Figure 4.4-4).